e-n-f/json-pull/README.md

 You can continue calling <code>json_read_tree()</code> to read additional objects from the same stream.
 This is not standard JSON, but is useful for something like the Twitter filter stream that contains a series of JSON objects separated by newlines, without a wrapper array that contains them all.
+(The previous parse tree will automatically have `json_free()` called on it to prevent memory leaks, unless you have called `json_disconnect()` to disconnect it from the parser.)

 In addition, extra commas at the top level are no longer flagged as an error, so a series of comma-separated items can be read without their container array.